WHAT IS DEMAND DRIVEN MATERIAL REQUIREMENTS PLANNING (DDMRP)?

 The FIVE COMPONENTS of DDMRP

 Demand Driven Material Requirements Planning has five sequential components.
-This figure illustrates these components, their sequence and how they relate to the mantra, “position, protect and pull.”
+Split into three stages: Position, Protect and Pull, this figure illustrates these components.
 The first three components essentially define the initial and evolving configuration of a demand driven material requirements planning model.
 The final two elements define the day-to-day operation of the method.
-DDMRP is most common the start of an organization’s transformation to a Demand Driven Adaptive Enterprise.